Dynamsoft/barcode-reader-javascript-samples/hello-world/10.read-video-pwa/README.md

 ## Summary

 In this article we took a look at how you can turn a simple barcode reading page into a PWA that is installable, re-engageable and capable of working offline.
 To learn more about Progressive web apps, you can click [here](https://developer.mozilla.org/en-US/docs/Web/Progressive_web_apps).

+## Support

+If you have any questions, feel free to contact Dynamsoft support via [email](mailto:support@dynamsoft.com) or the "Chat" button in [homepage](https://www.dynamsoft.com/barcode-reader/sdk-javascript/).